richwellp/Rocket-Rollers/README.md

 # Rocket-Rollers
-Code for the arduino and the apk file for the mobile app
+I worked with an engineering team.
+This project utilizes Arduino, which is an electronic platform that works like a transmitter.
+My primary role in this project is to develop an app that maneuvers the motor and structure the hardware and electrical wirings in the motors.
+This repository conatins the code for the arduino and the apk file for the mobile app.
+The communication between the arduino and the mobile app is through bluetooth.